-Advising the Solicitors Disciplinary Tribunal on a piece of their published guidance – 2012.
+- Advice to the Solicitors Disciplinary Tribunal on a piece of their published guidance – 2012.

 - The provision of advice in cases determined by the Singapore Medical Council and the Medical Council of Hong Kong.

-- Acting for the GMC in the appeal of Professor Walker-Smith v General Medical Council (acting in the appeal against the findings of the GMC’s Fitness to Practise Panel in the longest and one of the most complex cases in the GMC’s history, concerning research and the MMR vaccination).
+- Acting for the GMC in the appeal of Professor Walker-Smith v General Medical Council (an appeal against the findings of the GMC’s Fitness to Practise Panel in the longest and one of the most complex cases in the GMC’s history, concerning research and the MMR vaccination).

 R v Leaf (Inland Revenue prosecution of a £76 million "company purchase scheme" fraud, described in the press as the "largest case of its type".)
 R v Leaf (Ian Andrew)(Interlocutory) EWCA Crim 2229